 A key element in body camera use is when they are—or are not—turned on.
 While body cameras can provide unique insight into a contested police encounter, we should guard against their use as a surveillance tool.

-There's also the privacy of the police officers to be considered.
+There's also the privacy of the police officers to consider.
 For example, a police officer should be allowed to turn his or her body camera off for bathroom breaks and personal conversations.

 However, body cameras should be required to record all encounters between uniformed police officers and the public.
 The cameras should be required to run for the full duration of the encounter.
 An officer shouldn’t be able to turn it off on a case-by-case basis to shield his or her behavior from review.